-In addition, I successfully lobbied state utility commissions and the FCC to prevent the Internet from being classified as a utility keeping the Internet open and free from government regulatory control.
+In addition, Jim successfully lobbied state utility commissions and the FCC to prevent the Internet from being classified as a utility keeping the Internet open and free from government regulatory control.

-In 2016 I ran for and won the Nevada State Assembly seat representing District 37 in Las Vegas.
-I served on the Commerce and Labor, Energy, Taxation and Government Affairs Committees.
-Having served in the Legislature and being an outspoken Conservative in the Nevada Assembly, I have been recognized as a leader in Nevada politics.
+In 2016 Jim ran for and won the Nevada State Assembly seat representing District 37 in Las Vegas.
+He served on the Commerce and Labor, Energy, Taxation and Government Affairs Committees.

 After 2017 Nevada legislative session Jim was ranked as one of the top conservative legislators in the Nevada legislature by numerous conservative organizations.